 - Due to a chromosomal abnormality, and accounts for about one third of the moderately to severely mentally retarded population. - While some Down syndrome individuals achieve typical adult-linguistic competence, most do not.
 Language tends to be more impaired than other cognitive functions.
 Morphology & syntax are particularly impaired. - However, communicative development and pragmatic development are strong.
 Down syndrome babies vocalize more and engage in mutual eye contact more.
 School-age children are particularly interested in social interaction and less interested in objects.
-Williams Syndrome (WMS) vs. Down Syndrome (DNS):
+Down Syndrome implications